tani6659/tani/README.md

 # Example Repository
-This isca sample repo,hello world!
+This is a sample repo,hello world!